Big-polar-bear/factorization/README.md

 # factorization
+Note: The results from the paper assumes a semiprime with two factors of roughly similar bit length.
+As is relevant to RSA implementations.
+Minor tweaks need to be made otherwise.

 Update 21 october: Looking to release newest iteration on friday.
 Reworked nearly everything, it now relies heavily on weight reduction.
 That seems to be the key to this.